neo4j/neo4j-go-driver/README.md

  - `(EOL)`: End Of Life, a server version is marked as such when it is not supported anymore
  - `Yes`: this driver/server version combination is supported across all official drivers
- - `(Yes)`: this driver/server version combination is supported by this driver
+ - `(Yes)`: this driver/server version combination is supported by this driver, in a potentially degraded capacity
- - `?`: this driver/server version combination may or may not work
+ - `?`: this driver/server version combination may or may not work at all

 ## Connecting to a causal cluster